CCI-Tools/cate/doc/source/user_manual/um_sysreq.rst

 Operating System
 ================

-The CCI Toolbox is supposed to work on up-to-date Windows, MacOS X, and Linux.
+The CCI Toolbox is supposed to work on up-to-date Windows, Mac OS X, and Linux.

 Python
 ======